 Note: even if you have an incredibly strong resume, never copy and paste that content into your LinkedIn profile.
 Not only is that ensuring the content is completely redundant but will work against LinkedIn’s algorithms.

 Write for the algorithms and breakthroughs on LinkedIn!

 Also, I commonly see clients spending hours crafting resumes and cover letters for similar roles.

 Make it easy on yourself and craft versions of each that you can generally use 95% of the time and then tweak the last bit per role.

-Not only will you will save yourself a TON of time but free yourself up to do more important things like make real connections in your targeted industry and learn how to leverage the various aspects of LinkedIn!
+Not only will you save yourself a TON of time but free yourself up to do more important things like make real connections in your targeted industry and learn how to leverage the various aspects of LinkedIn!

-I think it is absolutely key that job seekers look at their strategies from a shifted perspective.
+I think it is key that job seekers look at their strategies from a shifted perspective.
 Rather than applying to 50 jobs per day, look at your job search less quantitative and more qualitative.